Sitecore/Helix.Docs/helix/principles/theming/scripting.rst

 In order to support this type of separation, the implementation will need a mechanism for features to register scripts to be loaded – either solution-wide or on the pages where they are used.
-Since Sitecore does not natively provide such a mechanism, your will need to choose the approach and provide this in the foundation layer.
-This can be accomplished by using either a standard framework, such as require.js, or custom logic implemented in a foundation layer module.
+Since Sitecore does not natively provide such a mechanism, you will need to choose the approach and provide this in the Foundation layer.
+This can be accomplished by using either a standard framework, such as require.js, or custom logic implemented in a Foundation layer module.

 .. admonition:: Habitat Example